CoCreate-app/CoCreateJS/README.md

 <a name="installation"></a>

 # Installation
-Note: Requires [CoCreateWS](https://github.com/CoCreate-app/CoCreateWS) server.
-You can connect to our cloud servers or do a self install.
+Note: Requires [CoCreateWS](https://github.com/CoCreate-app/CoCreateWS) websocket server if you intend on using CRUD and collabrative features.
+You can connect to our cloud servers using the subdomain and APIKEY provided on [SignUp](https://cocreate.app/admin/signup.html) or do a self hosted install.

 ## CDN